2025-2026 Global Nursing Research Seed Award Recipients

 Creating and Implementing a Preceptor Training Course for Operating Room Nurses at Muhimbili National Hospital, Tanzania

-PI: Nira Matunda, BSN, RN; Meshack Mashura, BSN, RN; Erin Brenner, MSN, RN; Ruth Palmeri, BSN, RN
+PIs: Nira Matunda, BSN, RN; John Meshack, BSN, RN; Erin Brenner, MSN, RNFA; Ruth Palmeri, BSN, RN